 It became very easy to declutter once I kept the things that I wore in my current life.
-Currently I am a stay at home mom to two young boys.
+Currently, I am a stay-at-home mom to two young boys.
 Before I had kids I worked in an office and needed quite a few working outfits.

-Finally I came to the realization that if I do need some work clothes in the future I can go and find them at that time.
-In all honesty I would probably have stored the clothes for 10 years only to find out they didn’t fit and had been eaten by moths.
+Finally, I came to the realization that if I do need some work clothes in the future I can go and find them at that time.
+In all honesty, I would probably have stored the clothes for 10 years only to find out they didn’t fit and had been eaten by moths.

-Throughout my entire life I have heard people say they don’t have time to do certain things.
+Throughout my entire life, I have heard people say they don’t have time to do certain things.
 I was one of these people.
 These “things” might be getting in shape or learning a new skill.
-I watched a video that talked about time, one thing stood out and really stuck in my mind.
+I watched a video that talked about time, and one thing stood out and really stuck in my mind.

 If I have the same amount of time as Oprah, why am I not getting more done?
-I think it is easy to use time as an excuse of why we can’t get certain things accomplished.
+I think it is easy to use time as an excuse for why we can’t get certain things accomplished.

 I had never heard of the word “declutter”, until a few years ago.
 I must have been living under a rock!
 Today I am sharing 10 lessons I learned after a year of decluttering.
 Yes of course we cleaned out our “stuff” when we didn’t need it anymore, but I had never analyzed everything in my life before.

 The clutter started to arrive when we had kids.
 We moved into our condo and started decorating.
 At the time I felt the more decorations I have the nicer my home will look.
-Then we added kids and next thing you know we had a lot of clutter.
+Then we added kids and the next thing you know we had a lot of clutter.

-By the time our second child arrived I started to feel really overwhelmed, but I couldn’t quite figure out why.
-As a stay at home mom I felt a large part of my day was picking up toys.
-Also organizing toys became my new hobby.
+By the time our second child arrived, I started to feel really overwhelmed, but I couldn’t quite figure out why.
+As a stay-at-home mom, I felt a large part of my day was picking up toys.
+Also, organizing toys became my new hobby.

-After a year of decluttering I learned quite a few lessons.
+After a year of decluttering, I learned quite a few lessons.
 Click here to read all the lessons I learned.